-• During the day, use two of these three categories of CORE activities: freestyle, forward, or switch.
+• During the day, use only 2 of these three categories of CORE activities: freestyle, forward, or switch.

-Personal Analysis
+Personal Performance

-- Go to the agreed-on areas discussed in the morning examiner meeting. - Set a Core Activity and indicate the observation area. - Both examiners will ride the activity to feel the conditions and give their version of the ideal activity so the candidate can compare their performance to a representation of the ideal. - Candidates wait for a wave and then ride the activity to the examiners and have up to five minutes to give their personal analysis presentation. - For each candidate, write down what they tell you.
-Build your questions from there, using different styles of questioning, clarifying, probing, etc. - When Candidate 1 finishes PA, send them out of earshot below, and wave the next candidate. - After all candidates have given a Personal Analysis presentation, begin the MA Assessment.
+- Go to the agreed-on areas discussed in the morning examiner meeting. - Set a Core Activity and indicate the observation area. - Both examiners will ride the activity to feel the conditions and give their version of the ideal activity so the candidate can compare their performance to a representation of the ideal. - Candidates wait for a wave and then ride the activity to the examiners and give their personal performance presentation. - For each candidate, write down what they tell you.
+Build your questions from there, using different styles of questioning, clarifying, probing, etc. - When Candidate 1 finishes PP, send them out of earshot below, and wave the next candidate. - After all candidates have given a personal performance presentation, begin the MA Assessment.